cr0stata/cr0stata.github.io/_pages/home.md

   # overlay_color: "#5e616c"
   overlay_image: /assets/images/landing.png
 --- -->

-# hi, I'm Stefano!
+## Welcome! :wave:

-An aerospace engineer with an applied math mask.
+I am Stefano Guidolotti, an aerospace research engineer with an applied math mask.
-A <code>miscellaneous</code> website of what I do in my life.
+This is a <code>miscellaneous</code> website of what I do in my life.

-Please note that the site still needs to be finished.
-Updates soon!